 Developers can now get Red Hat Container Development Kit via the no-cost Red Hat Enterprise Linux® Developer Suite subscription for development purposes by registering and downloading through developers.redhat.com.
 This subscription includes: Red Hat Enterprise Linux Server (all currently supported releases), additional development tools, and numerous add-ons such as resilient storage, scalable file systems, and high-performance networking.
 The no-cost subscription also includes access to the Red Hat Customer Portal for software updates and thousands of knowledgebase articles.
 For more information, see Frequently asked questions: no-cost Red Hat Enterprise Linux Developer Suite.

 Something for all levels of container experience

 Container Development Kit is for you whether you are trying Linux containers for the first time, or want to see the latest developments in container tools from Red Hat.
 If you are just getting started, follow the Get Started instructions.
 If you are ready to try scaling out and orchestrating multi-container deployments, the kit includes OpenShift Container Platform 3.

 Want to try OpenShift 3 Platform-as-a-Service?

 Container Development Kit provides a pre-built, single-machine OpenShift 3 environment, so you can try the latest version of the OpenShift platform-as-a-service that integrates support for docker-formatted containers and Kubernetes.
-When you bring up the rhel-ose Vagrantfile, OpenShift is started and provisioned.
 To help you get started building applications, a number of OpenShift templates are included.
 You can access the OpenShift Web console from your browser or work from the CLI using the

 oc command to deploy container applications.
 OpenShift is pre-configured with a local Docker registry available and a local version of Kubernetes running, so you can test the full experience in a self-contained environment.